 Important: Shipping Date

-(Updated 2022-04-22) We have sold out the first batch of MNT Reform.
-If you preorder now, you have to expect 6-9 months for delivery due to chip shortage related redesign and procurement times.
+(Updated 2022-10-11) We have sold out the first batch of MNT Reform and the second batch is currently in production.
+If you preorder now, you have to expect approx. 6-9 months for delivery due to chip shortage related redesign and procurement times.
 Thank you for your patience and support.

 Please note that our US distributor Crowd Supply still might have MNT Reform in stock.